Command Compositions

 Sequence

-The Sequence factory (Java, C++), backed by the SequentialCommandGroup class (Java, C++), runs a list of commands in sequence: the first command will be executed, then the second, then the third, and so on until the list finishes.
+The Sequence factory (Java, C++, Python), backed by the SequentialCommandGroup class (Java, C++, Python), runs a list of commands in sequence: the first command will be executed, then the second, then the third, and so on until the list finishes.
 The sequential group finishes after the last command in the sequence finishes.
 It is therefore usually important to ensure that each command in the sequence does actually finish (if a given command does not finish, the next command will never start!).

-The andThen() (Java, C++) and beforeStarting() (Java, C++) decorators can be used to construct a sequence composition with infix syntax.
+The andThen() (Java, C++, Python) and beforeStarting() (Java, C++, Python) decorators can be used to construct a sequence composition with infix syntax.

 fooCommand.andThen(barCommand)